E6001 Middle Forge Junction 26 September 2009

 73005 Bewdley 2 October 2004

 E6005 (73005) accelerates away from Bewdley with the 11:22 Arley to Kidderminster local service on 2 October 2004, during the Severn Valley Railway's Diesel Gala.
-Classmate 73006 was on the rear.
+Classmate E6006 is on the rear.
 The loco is wearing the early 'electric blue' livery carried by the class in the 1960s.
 There are several vantage points along this stretch of line, and in between trains you can always watch the animals in the nearby West Midlands Safari Park!

 73006 & 73002 Mold Junction 12 March 1994